ljstaib/news-analyzer/README.md

   - Use Actions and unit test

 TODO:
-  - Decide on operations, outline stub-APIs
+  - Decide on operations

+Game Plan:
+  - Make unit tests, make actions, implement skeleton of these APIs